-Pick-Up Time: Kindergarten, first and second grades: 2:45, third, fourth and fifth grades: 3:15.
-Do not arrive before 2:40 or 3:10 due to staggered pick up times.
-If you arrive before those times, you will be asked to drive around.
+- Pick-Up Time: Kindergarten, first and second grades: 2:50 p.m.
+Third, fourth, and fifth grades: 3:15 p.m.
+Do not arrive before 2:45 p.m. or 3:10 p.m. due to staggered pick up times. - Pick-Up Place: South side of building, outside the multi-purpose room (MPR)

-Put your "BLUE" family placard on the driver's side visor so staff can enter your child's name and class into the electronic dismissal system.
+Put your BLUE family placard on the driver's side visor so staff can enter your child's name and class into the electronic dismissal system.
 Your child will then be called from their classroom to report to the pick-up lanes where they will be loaded into your car.
 Do not switch lanes after you have entered the line since your child will report to the original lane identified.

-Half Day Kindergarten Pick- Up:

-Enter Campus at northeast corner of the school parking lot:
+Half Day Kindergarten Pick-Up: Enter Campus at northeast corner of the school parking lot.

-• Pick-Up Time: 11:45

-• Pick-Up Place: South side of building, outside the MPR
+- Pick-Up Time: 11:45 a.m. - Pick-Up Place: East side of the building, outside of the front office